XusinboyBekchanov/VisualFBEditor/Examples/MDIScintillaControl/README.md

-# MDIScintilla
+# MDIScintillaControl
 Example for VisualFBEditor

-MDIScintilla like text editor based on the Scintilla project.
+MDIScintillaControl like text editor based on the Scintilla project.

 This project needs to rely on MDINotepad and MDIScintilla